 About Prashar Lake

 Nestled in the Mandi district of Himachal Pradesh, most visitors of the region tend to be unaware of this hidden gem.
-Also, since the Prashar Lake trek can be done throughout the year, it makes for a perfect getaway.
-Added bonus makes this trek more special.
-Away from the hustle – bustle of your normal life, this is the place to go if you seek seclusion, tranquillity and spectacular vistas.
+Also, since you can do the Prashar Lake trek throughout the year, it makes for a perfect getaway.
+A bonus makes this trek more special.
+Away from the hustle-bustle of your normal life, this is the place to go if you seek seclusion, tranquillity, and spectacular vistas.

 Why Should I Trek?

 The epitome of the trek – The Prashar lake – encapsulated by the Dhauladhar range in Kullu Valley, makes for a striking sight with its cobalt blue water.
 Also, Prashar Lake has a small floating circular island on its surface.
 And, locals will be quick to point out that there is no particular trend for the movement – it may be in the same place for months on end, or it might move several times in a month.

 One of the best parts of this trek is that you get to choose your own starting point.
 Though the standard starting point is Baggi village near Mandi in Himachal Pradesh, you can push further ahead and trek lesser.
 And, depending on your experience in the wild, this trek is also doable without a guide, although for beginners it is highly recommended to take an informed person along with you.

 The lake is held sacred to Prashar Rishi, who meditated here back.
 The temple itself was built in the 13th Century by Raja Bank Sen of Mandi in the honor of the Rishi & thus, named the lake after him in riveting Himachali architecture.

 Dev Bhoomi Himachal would not miss an opportunity for connect with the Higher Power!
 Of course, this makes sense because places as quiet and serene make for the perfect locations to meditate and connect with the deeper meaning of the universe.
 And, isn’t that what we tend to do as well, when visiting such lusciously heavenly places?